There were many “great” women who became powerful figures in Ancient Egyptian society.

 The “Britannica: Ancient Civilisations” series features bite-sized activity sets to help students explore in-depth, cultures, industries and empires from the ancient world.
-Other lessons in this series: Ancient Greece
+Other lessons in this series: Ancient Greece, Chinese Inventions.

 Use this Britannica School (Australia) Middle Level Resource Pack ↗ to help middle school students complete the following activities.
 It contains articles and multimedia.

 Schools in New Zealand and Asia can also access this resource pack at: